shijistar/enum-plus/README.md

 ### 2. Why does the search function of the antd dropdown not work after localization?

-This is because the built-in search function of the antd dropdown is based on the `label` value, which only supports regular strings.
-However, after localization, the `label` actually returns a component instead of a regular string, so antd cannot perform string matching correctly.
+This occurs because Ant Design's dropdown search functionality performs string matching against the `label` property.
+When using React components for labels (after localization), the string matching fails since it's comparing against component objects rather than primitive strings.

 The solution is to extend an enum with a `filterOption` method to help the Select component customize the search function, which will allow it to support the search functionality correctly.

 You can refer to the code example below: